vigith/containerization/README.md

 #### Mark the device as Origin

-We will make the newly created `ext4` filesystem as our origin.
+We will make the newly created `ext4` filesystem containing `centos rootfs` as our origin.

 ```
 # make /dev/mapper/test-snapshot-base-real as origin